What is Agentic AI? The Next Big Thing in Artificial Intelligence

 - Task-specific permissions for agents

-- Audit logs tracking actions and decisions
+- Audit logs track actions and decisions

 - Escalation logic that prompts human review at key steps